Should You Run Negative Splits?

 What Is A Negative Split?

 When running a negative split, you are running the back half of a race faster than the first half.
-In a shorter distance race (does that sound like an oxymoron?), you are getting progressively faster with each mile.
+This is because in a shorter distance race (does that sound like an oxymoron?), you are getting progressively faster with each mile.
 In longer distance races, such as a half-marathon, you may divide the race clearly in half and just focus on going ever so slightly faster.

 Are Negative Splits Good?